Severe heatwave warning – Read more about care recommendations

 Eligibility:

-Vulnerable children aged 0-5 years and their families attending playgroups, child care centres and other community settings within LHD boundaries.
+Vulnerable children aged 0-8 years (depending on the program) and their families attending playgroups, childcare centres and other community settings within LHD boundaries.